-As an aside, Gooden is now onto his 9th team in 8 years, having played for 7 (soon to be 8).
+As an aside, Gooden is now onto his ninth team in eight years, having played for seven (soon to be eight).
 He is putting on a solid run for the Most NBA Teams Played For record, currently joined owned at 12 by Tony Massenburg, Chucky Brown and Jim Jackson.
-If only he'd played a minute for the Wizards.
+If only he’d played a minute for the Wizards.

 (The second deal opened up a roster spot, thereby allowing them to re-sign Ricky Davis.
 Let’s see if they do so!)

-(Others with All Star bonus include Gerald Wallace, who will now cost $500,000 more with his earned incentive.
+(Others with All-Star bonuses include Gerald Wallace, who will now cost $500,000 more with his earned incentive.
 Danny Granger did not make the team this year, so he will be listed as $200,000 cheaper next season.
 And Zach Randolph will be paid $333,333 for finally making the team, as well as shedding the burdensome label of being the highest paid no-time-All Star of all time.
-That "honour" now goes to Damon Stoudamire, Zach's former teammate and current assistant coach at Memphis.)
+That “honour” now goes to Damon Stoudamire, Zach’s former teammate and current assistant coach at Memphis.)

-But some teams did make it under.
+But some teams did make it.
 As described earlier, Washington have joined New Orleans in making it under after their three deals, and they are joined by Houston.
-The Rockets were taxpayers until this week after spending their two MLE's worth of dough over the summer, and although the insurance payments on Yao Ming's contract numb the pain a bit, it was still less than ideal.
-However, one further bonus for the Rockets in the Kevin Martin trade was the $4 million payroll drop this season alone.
-Even with Jared Jeffries's trade kicker.
-Therefore, with that one move, they've acquired a star player, a useful youngster, a first round draft pick, a right to swap that may prove hugely beneficial, and about $10 million this season in saved salary and rebates.
-All for the cost of an inactive list player, a small amount of cap space they weren't intending to use anyway, and their backup power forward.
+The Rockets were taxpayers until this week after spending their two MLE’s worth of dough over the summer, and although the insurance payments on Yao Ming’s contract numb the pain a bit, it was still less than ideal.
+However, one further bonus for the Rockets in the Kevin Martin trade was the $4 million payroll drop this season alone, even with Jared Jeffries’s trade kicker.
+Therefore, with that one move, they’ve acquired a star player, a useful youngster, a first-round draft pick, a right to swap that may prove hugely beneficial, and about $10 million this season in saved salary and rebates.
+All for the cost of an inactive list player, a small amount of cap space they weren’t intending to use anyway, and their backup power forward.

 The big winners of the trade deadline were Dallas, Houston, Portland and Cleveland.
 The teams that did pretty good to fairly well were Philadelphia, Milwaukee, Charlotte, Memphis, Boston and the Clippers.
 The team who did either brilliantly or catastrophically were the Knicks; hindsight will tell that story soon enough.
 Teams that didn’t do as badly as it might appear were Washington, Phoenix and Chicago.
 Those that lost were San Antonio, Utah, Miami, Mark Blount and Detroit.